 Credit-related fraud usually occurs when someone uses your existing credit card accounts to make purchases.
 These criminals may be using a physical credit card that has been lost or stolen, or simply the credit card number and other information on the account.

 Credit card companies have entire units devoted to identifying spending and usage patterns that can indicate potential fraud.
-In some cases, your card issuer may contact you about unusual charges or freeze your account before things get out of hand.
-Thankfully, the major credit card networks all have 0% liability policies, so cardholders do not pay for fraudulent charges if the problem is caught soon enough.
+In some cases, your card issuer may flag unusual charges or freeze your account to prevent further issues.
+Fortunately, major credit card networks offer 0% liability policies, so you won’t pay for fraudulent charges if caught early.

 Identity theft is more difficult to identify unless you monitor your credit report regularly and notify authorities about any suspicious accounts on the report.
 If you find that you are a victim of identity theft, here are some steps to immediately take.